Institutional Controls (ICs) are administrative, non-engineering controls placed on a site to:

 - Discharge Permit - This usually refers to a water discharge permit issued by the Department under ECL Article 17 to regulate the discharge from a groundwater extraction system or treatment plant.

-- Part 360 Permit - Refers here to a solid waste management facility permit issued by the Department (e.g., to regulate a closed landfill).
+- Part 360 Permit - Refers here to a solid waste management facility permit issued by DEC (e.g., to regulate a closed landfill).

 - Site Security (other than fencing) - Non-engineering security measures such as security guards.
 Note that a fence is categorized as an engineering control.